Structuring the data.

 |A1 , A5 - > A6||ASSOC1 (A1 , A5 , A6)|

 The use of FDs allows the structuring of the information contained in the data dictionary, but does not directly eliminate the potential redundancy of this information.
 Therefore, in the above table, A4 is redundant because it appears, like a property, in two entities: ENTITY1 and ENTITY2.
-It is therefore necessary to eliminate this redundancy without losing any information: i.e. by removing entities.
+It is thus necessary to remove this redundancy without losing any information: i.e. by deleting the entities.

 In this example, we cannot delete A4 from ENTITY2 as this would involve deleting the entity and therefore losing information.
 On the other hand, A4 can be removed from ENTITY1, without loss of information, since it can be obtained (inferred) by means of A3, using the transitivity of the FD.